lagr-web/login-start-express-next/README.md

 ## Table of Contents
 - login-express: npm run dev
 - node-server: npm run server
-- create a user in MongoDB collection and thie login behind
+- create a user in a MongoDB collection with express and the login behind.
+- frontend NExt app router